Weigelia: planting, growing, pruning

 Contents

-- Weigela is a bush prized for its abundant flowering in May and June and its beautiful autumn foliage
+- Weigela is a bush valued for its abundant flowering in May–June and its lovely autumn foliage

-- Easy to grow, dwarf varieties can be grown in pots and are suitable for small gardens or borders, while larger varieties form attractive informal hedges or are planted as specimens
+- Easy to grow, dwarf varieties are cultivated in pots, suit a small garden or a border while larger varieties form attractive informal hedges or are planted singly

-- Wide choice of leaf and flower colours
+- There is a wide choice of leaf and flower colours

-- Care consists of simple pruning immediately after flowering
+- Maintenance is limited to simple pruning immediately after flowering

-- Weigela is vigorous, hardy, easy to grow and tolerates chalky soil well
+- Weigela is vigorous, hardy, easy to grow and tolerates calcareous soil perfectly

 A word from our expert

 Weigelia is undoubtedly a bush known for its generous flowering and ease of cultivation.
-These two qualities have prompted horticulturists to develop a multitude of varieties, each more delightful than the last.
+These two qualities have prompted nurserymen to develop a multitude of varieties, each more delightful than the last.

-Weigelia has everything to please!
-Thanks to its various sizes it adapts to gardens of all sizes its leaves and flowers are declinate in a wide range of colours.
-Versatile, it can be integrated into a classic or romantic garden, it can form a flowering hedge for a natural garden and its dwarf cultivars with more regular shapes green up containers for balcony or terrace.
+Weigelia has it all!
+Thanks to its different sizes it adapts to gardens of all sizes its leaves and its flowers are declinate into a wide range of colours.
+Versatile, it fits into a classic or romantic garden, it can form a flowering hedge for a natural garden and its dwarf cultivars with more regular shapes green up pots for balcony or terrace.
 With its rapid growth, it will quickly occupy a new garden and its ease of cultivation will delight the new gardener.

 Hardy, very floriferous, calcicolous, minimal maintenance…All these qualities have made it a familiar bush in our gardens.
-And to keep up with current tastes, new varieties are regularly offered to delighted gardeners!
+And to follow current taste, new varieties are regularly offered to delighted gardeners!
 Weigelia is a great classic that keeps renewing itself to better surprise and please us.

 Description and use